-- Identify your family vision of Life will be better when... - Help to identify and recruit family team members. - Discuss your family's strengths and needs in your team meetings. - Ask questions when you do not understand. - Let the team know if your plan needs to change. - Call your Care Coordinator if you are unable to attend a Family Team Conference.
+- Identify and recruit family team members. - Establish your family's vision statement of "Life will be better when..." - Discuss your family's strengths and needs in your team meetings. - Ask guestions when you do not understand. - Let the team know if your plan is meeting your needs. - Call your Care Coordinator if you are unable to attend a Family Team Conference or other meeting.

-What is the role of the Care Coordinator?
+What is the role of the Coordinator?